edelooff/artefact/README.rst

     print(f"{work.title} by {work.author or 'Anonymous'}")

-.. _Archive of our Own: https://archiveofourown.org/
+.. _Archive of Our Own: https://archiveofourown.org/